ducksinarowdata/absolutetrash/README.md

 ## An exploration of flytipping in Birmingham
 ![Histogram](assets/flytipping1.jpeg)

+Using publicly available datasets on fly-tipping I have conducted exploratory data analysis then built a time series analysis based on two datasets for incidents reported in Birmingham, and one dataset for all incidents reported nationally using Python.
+The data shows that fly-tipping has increased nationally, not just in Birmingham, although as a member of the community here I had anticipated that the anecdotal rise in fly-tipping incidents was a result of bin strikes.

 ## Data Sources

 [Monthly data for fly-tipping incidents in Birmingham was obtained and consolidated from mysociety](https://github.com/mysociety/fms_geographic_data/tree/master)